 He was one of the world's greatest classical composers, famous for his piano solos and concerti.
-"Sometimes I can only groan, suffer, and pour out my despair at the piano!"

 Frédéric Chopin was a famous Polish French pianist and composer of the Romanic period.
 Among the greatest composers in history, he was renowned for his solo piano compositions and piano concerti.